Sinistervibranium/Deadpool-/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: joker
-about: Describe this issue template's purpose here.
+about: be fearless like a joker  purpose here.hack anyone
-title: ''
+title: 'joker'
-labels: ''
+labels: 'hack'
-assignees: ''
+assignees: 'hack'

 ---